Canon 800D vs Nikon D7200

-The Canon EOS800D (called Canon T7i in some regions) and the Nikon D7200 are two digital cameras that were announced, respectively, in February 2017 and March 2015.
+The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D7200 are two digital cameras that were revealed to the public, respectively, in February 2017 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 The physical size and weight of the Canon 800D and the Nikon D7200 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 800D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably larger (11 percent) than the Canon 800D.
 Moreover, the D7200 is substantially heavier (44 percent) than the 800D.
 It is noteworthy in this context that the D7200 is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.